team-griffin/manifesto/README.md

 * Must not handle actions.
 Instead all callbacks must be provided `onEvent` callbacks.
 * If any callbacks require a form identification then a `pin` prop must be provided.
 * Lifecyle methods should be avoided.
+* Must be pure.
+Therefore given the same input will result in the same output.

 #### Styling